mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-development.md

 ![The Developer Continuum - Solution Focused vs Technology Focused](attachments/developer-continuum.png)

-**Business Analysts** and **Citizen Developers** can directly use Mendix Studio to build, review, and collaborate on an app.
+**Business Analysts** and **Citizen Developers** can directly use Mendix Studio to build, review, and collaborate on an application.
 Mendix Studio provides the tools to build the app, regardless of the user's programming experience or background.
 Getting started takes only a few minutes.
 Users familiar with Mendix Studio can also start using Mendix Studio Pro if more advanced app features need to be added, or involve a professional developer using Mendix Studio Pro to support them in adding these advanced features.
 Mendix Studio and Mendix Studio Pro share the same concepts and terminology, which makes for a smooth collaborative experience.

 **Developers** with a technical programming background (for example, JavaScript, Java, or .NET) can use Mendix Studio Pro along with CSS, Java, and JavaScript to build, customize, and extend a Mendix app.